-The Society believes it is important to remember the contributions that individuals, families, community groups and official agencies have made to the shaping of Western Australian economic and social life before and after-European settlement.
+The Society believes it is important to remember the contributions individuals, families, community groups and official agencies have made to the shaping of Western Australian economic and social life before and after-European settlement.
 Accordingly, the Society periodically commemorates iconic individuals and events to remember the important role they have played in the history of Western Australia.
 These commemorations may be undertaken by the Society acting alone or in partnership with other like-minded organisations.

 Some examples include:

-The Society’s Pioneers Memorial Service in the East Perth Cemeteries Chapel, inaugurated in 1953, each year commemorates a different individual or group buried in the cemetery.
+The Society’s Memorial Service in the East Perth Cemeteries Church, inaugurated in 1953, each year commemorates a different individual or group buried in the cemetery.
 The public is invited to these services but descendants of the person being commemorated are invited to participate by contributing in some way to the preparation of the citation.

 From 2014–2018 exhibitions produced by regional museum and historical societies on the impact of World War 1 on their communities in conjunction with the Royal Western Australian Historical Society, the WA Museum and Museums Australia (WA) under the Lotterywest-funded ‘Remembering Them: A Centenary of Service’ project.
-In all, 32 such exhibitions will be produced during the period 2014–2018.
+In all, 32 such exhibitions were produced during the period 2014–2018.